aspecto-io/genson-js/README.md

 ### Merging schemas

-You can merge 2 schemas, so that merged schema would be kind of a superset of the schemas that it was built from:
+You can merge 2 or more schemas, so that merged schema would be kind of a superset of the schemas that it was built from:

 ```ts
 import { mergeSchemas } from 'genson-js';